KnightHacks/knighthacks_backend/TESTING.md

 ## Signing in

 Using the KnightHacks CLI in the [knighthacks_cli](https://github.com/KnightHacks/knighthacks_cli/) repository you can register, sign in, or do whatever you'd like to do with the API.
+Ensure you follow the instructions on the knighthacks_cli repository.

 Most importantly, you need a [JWT](https://jwt.io/) to be able to send authenticated requests to the backend.
 To get that JWT you must use the [knighthacks_cli](https://github.com/KnightHacks/knighthacks_cli/).